 Kennedy A. Bear Robe

-His advocacy includes representing clients before the Federal Court of Appeal, British Columbia Supreme Court, Alberta Court of Queen's Bench, as well as federal and provincial regulatory tribunals.
+His advocacy includes representing clients before the Federal Court of Appeal, British Columbia Supreme Court and Alberta Court of Queen's Bench, as well as federal and provincial regulatory hearings and environmental assessments.